YnotY2/time_slot_booking_dashboard_telegram_bot/README.md

-# Managing bookings for any specified service via telegram
+# Managing bookings and access for any specified service via telegram
 Telegram Bot for any service requiring booking's and user authentication on arrival.
 Currently I have modified the code to work for a barbershop as a example.